buddhist-uni/buddhist-uni.github.io/_content/canon/an7.71.md

 ---

 > When a mendicant is committed to development, they might not wish: ‘If only my mind was freed from the defilements by not grasping!’
 Even so, their mind *is* freed...

+Liberation doesn’t happen because you wish for it, but because you develop the factors of the path.